 The banking system at Casino Heroes is adequate, with the casino supporting a small number of methods for deposits and withdrawals.
 Major credit cards and e-wallets, along with bank transfers round out your options.
 Deposits via everything except bank transfers are instant, while withdrawals take between 1 and 3 days depending on the method chosen.
 My test withdrawal to a Skrill account was paid within 24 hours.

 Customer service is available through live chat and email, but I have to say that the support is a bit lacking as the team is not available 24 hours per day.
-This is an issue because Casino Heroes offers betting services all over the world, and players from outside Europe should be entitled to the same great service that players in the United Kingdom or the Netherlands receive for example.
+This is an issue because Casino Heroes offers betting services all over the world, and players from outside Europe should be entitled to the same great service that players in Europe receive for example.

-I appreciate the unique things that this casino is trying to accomplish.
-Some people are going to love the RPG-like meta game, while others aren't.
+I appreciate the unique things that this casino is trying to accomplish, despite the fact that it isn't to my taste.
+Some people are going to love the quest meta game, while others aren't.
+Ironically the people it is least likely to appeal to are probably those who play a lot of role playing video games; as the experience is but a pale imitation.
 But the good news is that these days you can more or less avoid it and just play whatever games you like if you choose to.
-And in that respect, first and foremost this is a good casino with a good selection of high quality games.
+And in that respect, first and foremost this is a good casino with quick payments a good selection of high quality games.

 These are the current progressive jackpots at Casino Heroes as recorded by our casino jackpots tracker.
 Click a jackpot name to view detailed statistics, jackpot graphs, and win records.